dmitrijkiltau/dom.js/ARCHITECTURE.md

 ## Overview

-dom.js now features a **modular architecture** that allows you to import only the functionality you need, resulting in smaller bundle sizes while maintaining full backward compatibility.
+dom.js features a **modular architecture** that allows you to import only the functionality you need, resulting in optimized bundle sizes while maintaining full backward compatibility.
+The library offers flexible import patterns ranging from a full feature bundle (~13KB) down to individual modules (~2-7KB each).

 ## Architecture Principles